pludoni/ruby-image-quality-check/README.md

 The ``blur.LPScale`` gives you info if the image is blurry on a scale of 0..100

 ### DSL for defining rules for Models

+**LIMITS**:

+- currently only Paperclip attachment is implemented.
+Feel free to add other get-the-tmpfile adapter to ``ImageQualityCheck::DetermineQuality#read``

+---

 Create a initializer in your app: